11 Types of Logos, How & When to Use Them (Ultimate Guide 2023)

 A. When To Use Lettermark Logos

 Brands with names longer than usual must opt for these types of logos.
-While if you are a new brand, then prefer adding the complete brand name below the logo, so people can know who you are.
+If you are a new brand, then prefer adding the complete brand name below the logo, so people can know who you are.

 B. How To Use Lettermark Logos